bchhabra2490/educationallsp/Readme.md

 - **Check Neovim version**: Ensure you're using Neovim 0.5+ (LSP support)

 ### No LSP Features Working
-- **Check file type**: The server is configured to attach to markdown files
+- **Check file type**: The server is configured to attach to all file types
 - **Check LSP status**: Use `:LspInfo` to see if the client is attached
 - **Check logs**: Look for error messages in the log file